 The Impact of AI on Society

-During a lecture last fall at Northwestern University, AI guru Kai-Fu Lee championed AI technology and its forthcoming impact while also noting its side effects and limitations.
+During a lecture at Northwestern University, AI expert Kai-Fu Lee championed AI technology and its forthcoming impact while also noting its side effects and limitations.
 Of the former, he warned:

 In the warehouses of online giant and AI powerhouse Amazon, which buzz with more than 100,000 robots, picking and packing functions are still performed by humans — but that will change.

-Lee’s opinion was recently echoed by Infosys president Mohit Joshi, who at this year’s Davos gathering told the New York Times, “People are looking to achieve very big numbers.
-Earlier they had incremental, 5 to 10 percent goals in reducing their workforce.
-Now they’re saying, ‘Why can’t we do it with 1 percent of the people we have?’”
+Lee’s opinion was echoed by Infosys president Mohit Joshi, who told the New York Times, “People are looking to achieve very big numbers.
+Earlier they had incremental, five to 10 percent goals in reducing their workforce.
+Now they’re saying, ‘Why can’t we do it with one percent of the people we have?’”

 On a more upbeat note, Lee stressed that today’s AI is useless in two significant ways: it has no creativity and no capacity for compassion or love.
 Rather, it’s “a tool to amplify human creativity.”
 His solution?
 Those with jobs that involve repetitive or routine tasks must learn new skills so as not to be left by the wayside.
 Amazon even offers its employees money to train for jobs at other companies.

 She’s concerned that’s not happening widely or often enough.
-IFM’s Gyongyosi is even more specific.
+Marc Gyongyosi, founder of Onetrack.AI, is even more specific.

-“People need to learn about programming like they learn a new language,” he says, “and they need to do that as early as possible because it really is the future.
+“People need to learn about programming like they learn a new language,” he said.
+“And they need to do that as early as possible because it really is the future.
 In the future, if you don’t know coding, you don’t know programming, it’s only going to get more difficult.”

-And while many of those who are forced out of jobs by technology will find new ones, Vandegrift says, that won’t happen overnight.
+While many of those who are forced out of jobs by technology will find new ones, Vandegrift said, that won’t happen overnight.
 As with America’s transition from an agricultural to an industrial economy during the Industrial Revolution, which played a big role in causing the Great Depression, people eventually got back on their feet.
 The short-term impact, however, was massive.

-“The transition between jobs going away and new ones [emerging],” Vandegrift says, “is not necessarily as painless as people like to think.”
+“The transition between jobs going away and new ones [emerging],” Vandegrift said, “is not necessarily as painless as people like to think.”

 On a far grander scale, AI is poised to have a major effect on sustainability, climate change and environmental issues.
-Ideally and partly through the use of sophisticated sensors, cities will become less congested, less polluted and generally more liveable.
-Inroads are already being made.
+Ideally and partly through the use of sophisticated sensors, cities will become less congested, less polluted and generally more livable.

-“Once you predict something, you can prescribe certain policies and rules,” Nahrstedt says.
+“Once you predict something, you can prescribe certain policies and rules,” Nahrstedt said.
 Such as sensors on cars that send data about traffic conditions could predict potential problems and optimize the flow of cars.
-“This is not yet perfected by any means,” she says.
+“This is not yet perfected by any means,” she said.
 “It’s just in its infancy.
 But years down the road, it will play a really big role.”